 Vegetarianism and Health

-Most doctors and nutritionists agree that a low-fat diet high in fruits, vegetables, and nuts can be a boon to health.
-There’s also widespread acknowledgment that reducing or eliminating red meat from the diet cuts your risk of heart disease.
+Most doctors and nutritionists agree that a low-fat diet high in fruits, vegetables, whole grains, and nuts can be a boon to health.
+There’s also research suggesting that reducing or eliminating red meat from the diet may cut your risk of heart disease.

 Many studies of the cancer-vegetarian relationship conclude that diets rich in fiber, vitamins, minerals, isoflavones (found in soybeans, chickpeas, peanuts, and more), and carotenoids (found in carrots, sweet potatoes, broccoli, kale, spinach, tomatoes, red peppers, and more), seem to protect against disease, including cancer, when part of a health-conscious lifestyle.